-Patients should be told that sustained decreases in plasma HIV-1 RNA have been associated with a reduced risk of progression to AIDS and death.
+Tell patients that sustained decreases in plasma HIV-1 RNA have been associated with a reduced risk of progression to AIDS and death.
 Patients should remain under the care of a physician while using APTIVUS.

-Patients should be advised to take APTIVUS and other concomitant antiretroviral therapy every day as prescribed.
-APTIVUS, co-administered with ritonavir, must be given in combination with other antiretroviral drugs.
+Advise patients to take APTIVUS and other concomitant antiretroviral therapy every day as prescribed.
+APTIVUS, coadministered with ritonavir, must be given in combination with other antiretroviral drugs.
 Patients should not alter the dose or discontinue therapy without consulting with their healthcare professional.
 If a dose of APTIVUS is missed, patients should take the dose as soon as possible and then return to their normal schedule.
 However, if a dose is skipped the patient should not double the next dose.

 APTIVUS is not a cure for HIV-1 infection and patients may continue to experience illnesses associated with HIV-1 infection, including opportunistic infections.
 Patients should remain under the care of a physician when using APTIVUS.

 Patients should be advised to avoid doing things that can spread HIV-1 infection to others.